 CyberGhost internet speeds

-Testing the internet speeds while using the CyberGhost VPN app was conducted on a MacBook Pro to ensure consistency and reliability in the test environment.
+Testing the internet speeds while using the CyberGhost VPN app was conducted on a Windows laptop.
 During the testing phase, platforms like Netflix were utilized to check for any lag or buffering issues.
-The baseline internet speed, recorded without the VPN turned on, showcased a download speed of 106.60 Mbps, an upload speed of 66.91 Mbps, and a latency of 8 ms.
+The baseline internet speed, recorded without the VPN turned on, showcased a download speed of 186.21 Mbps, an upload speed of 53.89 Mbps, and a latency of 16 ms.

-As the VPN was activated, a marginal decrease in download speeds was observed across different server locations.
+As the VPN was activated, our download speeds did decrease across different server locations.
 Despite the decrease, the streaming experience on Netflix remained smooth with no noticeable lag.

-However, Zoom encountered a slight delay during a US-to-EU connection, possibly due to the increased latency of 117 ms. The upload speeds interestingly spiked during the US-to-US connection, registering at 79.84 Mbps, but dipped in the other server locations.
-The latency, as expected, increased as the server locations moved further away from the source.
+However, Zoom encountered a slight delay during a US-to-EU connection, possibly due to the increased latency of 252 ms. The latency, as expected, increased as the server locations moved further away from the source.

 CyberGhost speed test results